darshgarg7/CV_Wheelchair/README.md

 ## Model Architecture

-The gesture recognition model is based on a **Convolutional Neural Network (CNN)**, optimized for gesture classification tasks.
+The gesture recognition model is based on **MobileNet and EfficientNetLite**, which are lightweight, pre-trained CNNs optimized for efficiency and performance on resource-constrained devices.
+These models are fine-tuned for the specific task of gesture classification.

-### CNN Layers:
-- **Conv2D**: Extracts spatial features from images.
-- **MaxPooling2D**: Reduces the dimensionality and retains important features.
-- **Flatten & Dense**: Transforms the extracted features into a final gesture prediction.
+# Fine Tuning

+- **Custom Output Layer**:
+  The final classification layer of the pre-trained model is replaced with a new dense layer tailored to the number of gesture classes (e.g., "Stop", "Go", "Turn Left", "Turn Right").
+This ensures the model outputs predictions specific to the defined gestures.

+- **MobileNet**:
+  Utilizes depthwise separable convolutions, which significantly reduce computational complexity while maintaining high accuracy.
+This makes it ideal for real-time applications like gesture recognition on resource-constrained devices.

+- **EfficientNetLite**:
+  A lightweight variant of EfficientNet, optimized for TensorFlow Lite.
+It systematically scales model width, depth, and resolution to balance accuracy and performance, making it suitable for edge devices like Raspberry Pi.

-### Training Details:
+# Training Details

-- **Training Dataset**: A diverse dataset of hand gesture images labeled with corresponding gestures.
+- **Training Dataset**:
+  A diverse dataset of hand gesture images labeled with corresponding gestures.
+To address class imbalances and improve robustness, synthetic data was generated using a **Conditional GAN**.
+This augmentation step enhanced the model's ability to generalize across different scenarios.

+- **Hyperparameters**:
-- **Hyperparameters**: Optimized using grid search to find the best accuracy and performance trade-off.
+  Optimized using grid search to find the best trade-off between accuracy and performance.
+Parameters such as learning rate, batch size, and regularization were fine-tuned to maximize model efficiency.

+- **Optimizer**:
-- **Optimizer**: Adam optimizer for faster convergence and better results.
+  The **Adam optimizer** was used for faster convergence and better results.
+Its adaptive learning rate capabilities made it well-suited for training the gesture recognition model.

-- **Loss Function**: Categorical crossentropy for multi-class classification.
+- **Loss Function**:
+  **Categorical crossentropy** was employed for multi-class classification, ensuring the model effectively learns to distinguish between the different gesture classes.

+# Additional Notes

+- **Data Augmentation**:
+  Beyond Conditional GAN, traditional augmentation techniques like rotation, scaling, and flipping were applied to further diversify the training dataset.

+- **Early Stopping**:
+  Implemented to prevent overfitting by halting training when validation performance plateaus.

+- **Model Evaluation**:
+  Precision, recall, and F1-score metrics were used to evaluate the model's performance, ensuring it is both accurate and reliable in real-world scenarios.

+- **Deployment Optimization**:
+  The trained model was converted to **TensorFlow Lite** format for efficient deployment on edge devices, ensuring low latency and high throughput during inference.

 ### Performance Metrics:
 - **Accuracy**: Achieved **90%** accuracy on the validation dataset with real-time performance.